 Financial instruments that potentially subject us to concentrations of credit risk consist principally of cash equivalents, accounts receivable from related parties, accounts receivables from others and bank deposits.
 By their nature, all such financial instruments involve risk including the credit risk of non-performance by counter parties.
 Our cash equivalents, bank deposits and restricted cash are invested with banks with high investment grade credit ratings.
 Accounts receivable are typically unsecured and are derived from revenue earned from clients primarily based in Europe and North America.
 We monitor the credit worthiness of our clients to which we have granted credit terms in the normal course of the business.
-As of June 30, 2006 and 2005, 6% and 9%, respectively, of accounts receivable from related parties was receivables from British Airways.

 We believe there is no significant risk of loss in the event of non-performance of the counter parties to these financial instruments, other than the amounts already provided for in our financial statements